How Tech Is Changing the HVAC Sector

 These spiral ducts are compact, allow for great airflow, and are quiet, and better yet, they are more efficient to install for all parties involved.
 They use less sheet metal than older air duct types, and they cost less to manufacture, package, store, transport, and install for all commercial parties involved, making them an efficient example of HVAC technology from start to finish.
 Any construction company owner will like how these spiral ducts cut costs while also fitting into narrow spaces.
 And yes, these ducts can be installed in an existing structure later, if the building has no air ducts at all or if the old square ducts need to be replaced.
 Most likely, once these spiral ducts are installed in an existing structure, they will recoup their up-front costs with their efficient airflow and reduced maintenance needs, making them a financially sound option in most cases.

-Overall, the HVAC industry is one that has long since been taken for granted, but is now undergoing some scrutiny and getting some technology boosts to keep it on pace with the “go green” initiative nation-wide.
+Overall, the HVAC industry is one that has long since been taken for granted, but now, heating and cooling technicians are getting some technology boosts to keep it on pace with the “go green” initiative nation-wide.
 An old, dirty, or damaged HVAC system is going to waste a lot of electricity and spread around dirty air, but if that system is swapped out for a lean, efficient, smart model, then the client can enjoy a precisely controlled and energy-efficient system that pays for itself over time.
 It’s likely that many HVAC companies will add smart home features to many new houses under construction, and do the same for commercial structures.
 That, combined with HVAC systems that are powered from alternate sources, can make all the difference for homeowners and the planet alike.
+What is HVAC technology doing for us?
+It looks like it could be doing a lot more with this kind of innovation.